Grand View Vikings: Wrestling

 Construction began in the fall of 2007 on an addition to the southeast side of the existing Johnson Wellness Center for a wrestling team area.

 On March 6, 2008, Grand View announced the establishment of a men's wrestling squad with the hiring of new head wrestling coach Nick Mitchell.
 Mitchell was a graduate of Wartburg College, where he was an assistant wrestling coach leading up to his hiring at Grand View.
 The Grand View wrestling program became the first Des Moines collegiate wrestling program since Drake University dropped their program after their 1992–1993 season.
 Grand View men's wrestling officially started for the 2008–2009 season.

 The Grand View men's wrestling program had great success in its first decade.
 The Vikings won the NAIA Wrestling Championship nine consecutive times from 2012 to 2020, a record tied with the Iowa Hawkeyes for the longest championship streak by a college wrestling program at any level.
 In December 2020, Grand View won its 95th consecutive dual, setting the all-time record for most consecutive dual victories by any college wrestling program at any level.

 On February 4, 2019, Grand View announced it would launch a women's wrestling program for the 2019–2020 season.
 Angelo Crinzi was named Grand View's first women's wrestling coach one month later.
 Crinzi wrestled at Grand View in both 2012–13 and 2013–14 and spent four years as the head coach of both the men's and women's wrestling programs at Lindenwood University – Belleville in Illinois.

 Esports

 Grand View University began competing in esports the fall of 2017 becoming the first higher education institute in Iowa to introduce a varsity program as well as offer esports scholarships.
 Grand View is a member of the National Association of Collegiate Esports.

 Hired in 2018 as Grand View's director of esports, Dana Hustedt became the first female collegiate esports director in the United States.

-Grand View fields varsity teams for game titles League of Legends, Overwatch, Rocket League, Fortnite, Valorant, and Super Smash Bros. as well as junior varsity teams where roster sizes demand.
+Grand View fields varsity teams for game titles League of Legends, Overwatch, Rocket League, Fortnite, Valorant, and Super Smash Bros.
+Ultimate as well as junior varsity teams where roster sizes demand.